opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

     10 + It's time to make the default chart disappear when the filter is used (and the 2nd option chart is displayed)!
 Basically, we want this expression to do the exact opposite of what the previous did.
 The good news is: there is a way to do so, that doesn't require the rewriting of a whole new expression.
-All we need is to reuse our previous expression, and add one single character at the beginning of it: ``!``.
+All we need is to reuse our previous expression, and add one single character at the beginning of it: an exclamation mark ``!``.

 .. code-block:: javascript

  ng-if="! mycontext.parameters['refine.field_ID']"

-``!``, placed at the beginning of an expression, reverses its behaviour.
+An exclamation mark ``!``, placed at the beginning of an expression, reverses its behaviour.
 Basically, this expression could be read: "If ``mycontext`` is filtered with ``field_ID``, [DO NOT display the related HTML elements]".

 .. rst-class:: block-step

     11 + Add the ``ng-if`` directive into the ``div`` tag wrapping the first, default chart.
-Don't forget to replace ``mycontext`` and ``field_ID`` as in the previous expression.
+Don't forget to replace ``mycontext`` and ``field_ID`` as in the previous expression (see step 8).

 .. admonition:: Note
    :class: note